 - Minimum payments on student loans

 Lenders use this percentage, in conjunction with your credit score, to determine your financial health.
 Most Canadian banks agree that a DTI between 35-40 percent is the sweet spot, with anything less showing especially remarkable restraint.
 (Congratulations!)

 For those of you still playing the comparison game, Canada’s overall DTI ratio is at an all-time high of 171 percent.
 But again, don’t let other people's score get in the way of yours.
 Just because your ratio might be less than the average, it doesn't mean you shouldn't keep yourself within that sweet spot, or as close to it as possible.

-By understanding the difference between types of debts and knowing both your credit score and DTI ratio, you’ll be in a better position to begin budgeting like a pro and eliminating debt.
+By understanding the differences between different types of debts, and understanding your credit score and DTI ratio, you’ll be in a better position to begin budgeting like a pro and eliminating debt.
 Of course, Credit Canada understands that sometimes everyone needs a little help.
 If you feel overwhelmed by a burden of debt, our expert credit counsellors are always available, for free.
 Contact us today at 1-800-267-2272 or reach us online, anytime.